aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.drawing/shape/upperdeltax/_index.md

 ---
 title: UpperDeltaX
 second_title: Aspose.Cells for .NET API Reference
 description: Gets or sets the shapes horizontal offset from its upper left corner column.
+The range of value is 0 to 1024.
 type: docs
+weight: 880
 url: /net/aspose.cells.drawing/shape/upperdeltax/
 ---
 ## Shape.UpperDeltaX property

 Gets or sets the shape's horizontal offset from its upper left corner column.
+The range of value is 0 to 1024.

 ```csharp
 public int UpperDeltaX { get; set; }
 ```

-### Remarks

-The range of value is 0 to 1024.

 ### Examples